 In vitro assessment of cardiac function using skinned cardiomyocytes represents an important technique to clarify the modifications occurring at cardiomyocyte level in physiological (e.g., stretch) and pathological context (e.g., ischemia).
 This methodology has several advantages such as requiring a minimal amount of myocardium to assess function in cardiomyocytes obtained from defrosted samples; using cardiomyocytes from a wide range of species (mice13, rat1,14,15, rabbit16, pig17, dog18, guinea pig19 and human20) and different cardiac locations, including the atria, left and right ventricles or a specific region of the infarcted heart.
 Moreover, this technique allows delivering specific concentrations of Ca2+ and energy (ATP) while measuring the function of regulatory and contractile structures in their native configuration.

 Despite the simplicity of this technique, there are some critical steps.
 It is essential to guarantee the quality of each step from the beginning, including sample collection.
 Myofilament proteins are susceptible to proteases21.
-Thus it is mandatory to store samples in liquid nitrogen immediately after its collection.
+Thus, it is mandatory to store samples in liquid nitrogen immediately after its collection.
 Fresh samples, which were not previously frozen, will develop significantly higher forces, so it is not advisable to mix measurement done in fresh and frozen samples in the same protocol.
-The second most critical step is the cardiomyocytes' extraction.
+The second most critical step is the cardiomyocytes’ extraction.
 During this procedure, it is crucial to maintain the sample on ice most of the time.
-A protease inhibitor cocktail can be use to reduce the risk of protein degradation during the extraction/permeabilization22.
+A protease inhibitor cocktail can be used to reduce the risk of protein degradation during the extraction/permeabilization22.
 Thirdly, samples should be cut in smaller pieces using precise scalpel movements since we noted reduced quality cardiomyocytes when this step was disregarded.
-Another critical step is washing the cardiomyocytes since it is difficult to have the right balance between washing out Triton (permeabilizes the cell but promotes its ungluing) and not losing too many cells in the supernatant.
-It is important to first try the extraction and number of washouts for each sample, species or protocol.
-For instance, in our hands, we noted that ZSF1 obese rat tissue extractions have a "fatty" aspect, which made these cells more slippery during the gluing but not more difficult to measure.
+Another critical step is washing the cardiomyocytes since it is difficult to have the right balance between washing out Triton (permeabilizes the cell but promotes its ungluing) and keeping as many cells in the supernatant as possible.
+It is important to first try the extraction and number of wash-outs for each sample, species or protocol.
+For instance, in our hands, we noted that ZSF1 obese rat tissue extractions have a “fatty” aspect, which made these cells more slippery during the gluing but not more difficult to measure.
 The way we circumvent this problem was by performing more experiments to have a reasonable number of cells per animal.
 Moreover, it is crucial to select a good cell to glue, namely with good striation and reasonable length.
 If the cardiomyocyte

 does not have these features, it will mostly detach from the needle tips or develop no/low force.
-It is also important to use the correct glue for cardiomyocyte attachment, taking into account the time of gluing and its efficacy to glue the cell to the needle.
+It is also important to use the correct glue for cardiomyocyte attachment, considering the time of gluing and its efficacy to glue the cell to the needle.
 In our hands, the silicone glue (Table of Materials) cures fast (10-15 min) and strong enough.
 Finally, the last critical step is related with carefully lifting the cardiomyocyte 5 min after gluing the cell (to avoid gluing the cell to the coverslip) and before moving it to the wells (to avoid the cell to be dragged by the microscope stage).
 Table 7 summarizes the troubleshooting associated with this technique, its underlying causes and possible solutions to overcome frequent problems.

 The major limitation of this method is that it cannot answer all the questions related to the myofilament contractility, such as how fast the myofilaments activate/deactivate.
-In the in vivo setting, membrane depolarization, intracellular Ca2+ increase and its diffusion to myofilaments need to occur in order for the myocytes to contract, whereas in skinned cardiomyocytes Ca2+ diffusion to myofilaments occurs immediately when the cell is submerged in the Ca2+ solution.
+In the in vivo setting, membrane depolarization, intracellular Ca2+ increase and its diffusion to myofilaments need to occur for the myocytes to contract, whereas in skinned cardiomyocytes Ca2+ diffusion to myofilaments occurs immediately when the cell is submerged in the Ca2+ solution.
 This faster rate of Ca2+ diffusion will bias myofilaments activation/deactivation analysis23.